Through My Window (film): Plot

 Raquel starts narrating the story of her life.
 In a classroom we see her refusing to read her assignment even though she knows how to write a story, she isn't brave enough to tell it.
 She then says that her story doesn't start in this classroom, it actually starts in her house.

-Her house as she describes is a humble abode that, through ups and downs, ended up surrounded by an empire called the Hidalgo mansion.
-The Hidalgos are her next door neighbors but their lifestyle is completely different from hers.
+Her house, as she describes, is a humble abode that, through ups and downs, ended up surrounded by an empire called the Hidalgo mansion.
+The Hidalgos are her next door neighbors, but their lifestyle is completely different from hers.
 The Hidalgos own Alpha 3, one of the most influential companies in the country, whose headquarters is the most spectacular building in Barcelona.

 Alpha 3 refers to the three heirs to the empire, the Hidalgo brothers, Artemis, Ares and Apolo.
 Raquel has an unhealthy obsession with Ares but has never said a word to him.
 She knows everything he does and likes to collect information about him.

 Apolo thanks Raquel for letting them use her Wi-Fi as theirs is broken.
-She is confused and finds out that Ares has hacked into her computer and cracked the Wi-Fi password.
+She is confused and finds out that Ares has hacked into her computer and obtained the Wi-Fi password.
 The next day Raquel follows Ares into a secluded wooded area, where she confronts him about hacking into her computer.
 In response, he writes the password on her hand and asks her why it is a code that says, 'Ares, Greek God'.
 They exchange words which leads to Raquel admitting that she likes him and wants him to fall for her.

-At night she unplugs the Wi-Fi to assert that it's her, who is in control of it.
-But Ares climbs up her window into her room and plugs it back in.
+At night she unplugs the Wi-Fi to assert that she is the one in control of it, but Ares climbs up her window into her room and plugs it back in.
 They share a steamy moment that leaves Raquel wanting for more.
 The next day Ares invites her to a party where she seduces him but doesn't let him get what he wants and exclaims that karma is a bitch.

 Later, she buys a drink for Apolo who gets too drunk and doesn't want to go back to his place.
 She takes him to her place with the help of her friend, Daniela.
 On the way to her place, Apolo accidentally breaks her phone.
 Ares again climbs up her window and says that until their father goes to work, they can't go back home.
-Ares opens up to her about his grandfather's death and how he too has allergies just like him.
+Ares opens up to her about his grandfather's death and how he also has allergies just like him.
 Ares gifts Raquel a new phone but she isn't very pleased with this gesture.
 So she goes to his house to return the phone but things get too steamy and they end up having sex.
 But after this, Ares acts indifferent which makes Raquel really angry and she storms off.